-Some researchers have used FTIR spectroscopy to characterize different maceral groups (Fujii et al., 1970; Kuehn et al., 1982; Dyrkacz et al., 1984).
+Some researchers have used FTIR spectroscopy to characterise different maceral groups (Fujii et al., 1970; Kuehn et al., 1982; Dyrkacz et al., 1984).
 Liptinite has fewer aromatic CH bonds, more saturated CH bonds, and fewer aromatic CC bonds than vitrinite.
 Inertinite has fewer aromatic and aliphatic CH bonds, but more aromatic CC bonds when compared to vitrinite (Lowry, 1963).
-This is observed in Figure 4.4, where liptinite has an intense peak of C-H aliphatic at a wavelength of 2928 cm-1 as compared to inertinite and vitrinite.
-Inertinite and vitrinite have intense peaks for C=C aromatic bonds at the wavelength of 1613 cm-1 and at 875 cm-1 for C-H aromatic, whereas liptinite has less intense peaks at these wavelengths.
+This is observed in Figure 4.4, where liptinite has an intense peak of C-H aliphatic at a wavenumber of 2928 cm-1 as compared to inertinite and vitrinite.
+Inertinite and vitrinite have intense peaks for C=C aromatic bonds at the wavenumber of 1613 cm-1 and at 875 cm-1 for C-H aromatic, whereas liptinite has less intense peaks at these wavenumbers.

-Infrared spectroscopy can also be utilized to determine a continuous transition from brown coals through bituminous coals and anthracites in vitrinite-rich coals as the functional groups that exist in such coals vary in their aromatic and aliphatic nature due to their degree of maturation.
+Infrared spectroscopy can also be utilised to determine a continuous transition from brown coals through bituminous coals and anthracites in vitrinite-rich coals, as the functional groups that exist in such coals vary in their aromatic and aliphatic nature due to their degree of maturation.
 FTIR analysis is essential in determining the structural changes during coal conversion, as it can show functional groups that evaporate as the temperature increases.
 Therefore, FTIR data complements X-ray studies of aromatic carbons and provides information on the non-aromatic structure of coals.

 4.5.2 13C Nuclear Magnetic Spectroscopy (13C NMR)

-13C solid-state NMR is used to determine specific structural components in materials, including coal and carbons, and to obtain information pertaining to specific carbon functional group distribution.
-Cross-polarization (CP), magic-angle spinning (MAS), and dipolar dephasing (DD) are the techniques that allow for the characterization of a variety of average chemical structural features in coal samples.
+13C solid-state NMR is used to determine specific structural components in materials, including coal and carbons, and to obtain information pertaining to the distribution of specific carbon functional groups.
+Cross-polarisation (CP), magic-angle spinning (MAS), and dipolar dephasing (DD) are the techniques that allow for the characterisation of a variety of average chemical structural features in coal samples.
 Usually these techniques are performed on coals to determine all of the carbon structural features associated with aromatic and aliphatic bonding.
 These features include the carbon aromaticity, the number of bridges and loops per cluster, the number of side chains per cluster, the fraction of carbons that are bridgeheads, the average number of carbons per aromatic cluster, and the average number of aliphatic carbons (Perry et al., 2000).
-Figure 4.5 depicts a typical 13C NMR spectra for coal.
+Figure 4.5 depicts a typical 13C NMR spectrum for coal.

 Figure 4.4: Typical FTIR absorption bands for coal macerals (Chen et al, 2015).

-Figure 4.5: A typical 13C NMR spectra for coals (Malumbazo, 2011).
+Figure 4.5: A typical 13C NMR spectrum for coals (Malumbazo, 2011).

 4.5.3 X-Ray Computed Tomography (XCT)